 These activity books from Galt have 24 fun pictures to complete varying in difficulty from 20, 30 or 40 dots to join.
 Once done, your child can colour in the pictures.
 If you are bringing a book like this one, don’t forget to pack some colours, a pencil and a sharpener/eraser.

 Most of the time, a lot of us find it hard to find the time to sit down and play games with our kids.
 But holidays are different and if you are looking for a card game suitable for five and six year olds then check out Misticat.
 It’s a really fun card swapping game where you have to find a match for all your cats but at the same time, you don’t want to be left with the Masked ‘Misticat’ card.
 Great for family fun, observation skills and learning how to take turns, win and lose!

-I stock two of these which would suit this age group – a Spot the Difference book and a Mazes book.
+I stock three of these which would suit this age group – a Spot the Difference book, a Numbers book and a Mazes book.
 These can be used over and over and will keep children busy as they try and solve the puzzles.

 It’s nice to have some nice colours for holidaying and these markers are magic!
 Colour like normal but then use the white marker over the coloured picture and the colour changes to a different colour.
 Brilliant for adding fine detail and patterns to pictures.

 If you are holidaying with other children, then this craft set is great for sharing.
 There’s 4 of each picture (16 pictures in total) which you need to decorate using the 424 stickers.
 Ideal for whipping out as you wait for food to be served.